Shinra-sg/rag-tg-bot1.1/read_me.txt

 launch all {npm run start:all}

-launch all with cleanup {npm run start:all:clean}
+!launch all with cleanup {npm run start:all:clean}!

 stop all {npm run stop:all}